 - News can spread quickly; this is problematic if the news they hear isn’t exactly true.
 Before you know it, your whole business will be talking about something that’s not true.
 Employees also might take what they hear at face value before they know all the facts.
 This is problematic because it gets people spreading incorrect information.

 - The original message or information may change as it passes down the grapevine.
 Did you ever play Chinese whispers as a kid?
 Imagine that but on a MUCH larger scale.
-It can cause a message or business news to be distorted, making the end result in a big mess for you to clarify and sort out.
+It can cause a message or business news to be distorted, making the end result a big mess for you to clarify and sort out.

 - Informal communication can also cause gossip and speculation which isn’t good for morale and doesn’t constitute good company culture.

-Any benefits of informal communications?
+Are there benefits of informal workplace communications?

 It’s not all doom and gloom.
 Sometimes informal communications have workplace benefits as well.
 For example: